egger/cronica/README.md

 ## Project Organization
 - Files related to Models, ViewModels, Network, Error, and Localization live inside the Shared folder.
 - The iOS and iPadOS apps are fully inside the Shared folder.
-- The tvOS app shares resources with Shared folder and it's unique UI elements lives only on CronicaTV folder.
+- The tvOS app shares resources with Shared folder and it's unique UI elements lives only on AppleTV folder.
-- The macOS app shares resources with Shared folder and it's unique UI elements lives only on CronicaMac
+- The macOS app shares resources with Shared folder and it's unique UI elements lives only on Mac folder.
-- The watchOS app shares resources with Shared folder and it's unique UI elements lives only on CronicaWatch.
+- The watchOS app shares resources with Shared folder and it's unique UI elements lives only on AppleWatch folder.

 ##  Build information